drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 ```

 >[!NOTE]
 > Volumes are mounted when the container is run, not when the image is built.
-If you change volumes within the docker-compose file, simply re-running the container will apply those changes.
+If you change volumes within the docker-compose file, simply re-running ("rebuilding") the container will apply those changes.
 We only need to rebuild images if changes are made to the `Dockerfile` itself.

 Optionally we can (re)build the image and start the container all at once with `docker-compose up`.
-To do this in the background (aka 'detached mode') (e.g., ROS2 + GPU + SLAM pipeline) with:
+To do this in the background (aka 'detached mode') (e.g., ROS2 + GPU + SLAM pipeline) we can use:

 ```
 docker-compose up -d